There is growing evidence that subliminal messages have a powerful impact on our lives.

 There’s a growing body of research in psychology and neurology that supports this conclusion.
 Better yet, this form of messaging has the power to change how we perceive the world and ourselves.

-1st – there are experimental laboratory studies.
-These studies measure participants’ self-perception and performance following exposures to subliminal information.
+- Experimental laboratory studies measure participants’ self-perception and performance following exposures to subliminal information.
 These studies reveal that positive subliminal persuasion enhances both outlook and performance.

-2nd – there are the neurological studies.
-These studies use advanced imaging technologies to track brain activity during and following exposures.
+- Neurological studies use advanced imaging technologies to track brain activity during and following exposures.

 These studies show that subliminal communication has as much do with physiology as psychology.